 Option Beta is available as an alternative, simplified methodology for small schemes which are closed to benefit accrual and salary linkage and have a recovery plan.
 'Small' in this context means Schemes with total Protected Liabilities of less than £10 million in the relevant Section 179 Valuation (i.e. the valuation that will be used to generate their levy invoice).
 In addition, for a Scheme to utilise Option Beta, it must have been closed in its entirety to benefit accrual throughout the certification period, and salary linkage to accrued benefits must also have ceased before the start of the certification period.
-In practical terms, this means that accrual ceased before the date of the relevant Section 179 Valuation, no accrued benefits are linked to salary increases after that date, and accordingly we expect to see a status of 'Paid-up' on Exchange.
+In practical terms, this means that accrual ceased before the date of the relevant Section 179 Valuation and no accrued benefits are linked to salary increases after that date.
+We would generally expect this to be supported by a status of 'Paid-up' on Exchange.